OneSignalDevelopers/onesignal-rust-sample/README.md

 ## 🚦 Getting started

 This project assumes that you already have a OneSignal app created with push notifications setup.
-If you don't yet have a OneSignal app, [create one](https://documentation.onesignal.com/docs/apps-organizations#create-an-app) first, then follow the steps to integrate the OneSignal SDK into your [Android](https://documentation.onesignal.com/docs/android-sdk-setup) or [iOS](https://documentation.onesignal.com/docs/ios-sdk-setup) app.
+If you don't yet have a OneSignal app, [create one](https://documentation.onesignal.com/docs/apps-organizations#create-an-app) first, then follow the steps below to integrate the OneSignal SDK into your [Android](https://documentation.onesignal.com/docs/android-sdk-setup) or [iOS](https://documentation.onesignal.com/docs/ios-sdk-setup) app.

-### Steps

 1. Make a copy of `.env.example` and rename it to `.env`
 2. Replace the variable descriptions with its respective value from your OneSignal app on the dashboard.